math218-fall2022/website/content/policies.md

 #### Labs (15%)

-In labs, you will apply the concepts discussed in lecture to various data analyis scenarios, with a focus on the computation.
-You will work on lab assignemnts in teams, and all team members are expected to contribute equally to the completion of each assignment.
+In labs, you will apply the concepts discussed in lecture to various data analysis scenarios, with a focus on the computation.
+You will work on lab assignments in teams, and all team members are expected to contribute equally to the completion of each assignment.
 You are expected to use the team's Git repository on the course's GitHub page as as the central platform for collaboration.
 Commits to this repository will be used as a metric of each team member's relative contribution for each lab.
 You will also be asked to evaluate your team members' performance periodically during the semester.

 *The lowest lab grade will be dropped at the end of the semester.*
 <br>